Timbermate - Wood Filler, Water Based, Quart

 Articles & Blogs

 Timbermate’s water-based woodfiller putty never goes bad.
 This is a 75 year old product that has been manufactured in Australia since 1992 and available in the U.S. since 2001.
-Woodcraft has been selling Timbermate’s woodfiller for the past 2 years.
-There is no other water-based filler product like it on the market.
+Woodcraft has been selling Timbermate’s woodfiller since 2008.
 It contains no acrylic or latex and is freeze-thaw stable.
 Woodcraft’s product development analyst, Kent Harpool calls this product, “garage stupid & idiot proof”, because it is reconstitutable by water and microwave, as well as being very easy to use.

 Great performance; unpleasant smell